nicholasdille/container-slides/160_gitlab_ci/400_ai/slides.md

 ### GitLab Duo

-Two licenses: Pro and Ultimate
+Licenses: Core, Pro and Ultimate

+Core for code suggestions and chat in IDE

-Pro for code suggestions and chat
+Pro for code suggestions and chat in web UI

 Ultimate for summarization and code review

+Self-hosted option

 See earlier slide [](#/gitlab_duo)